-According to a statistics, over 1 billion people have experience in online shopping, which take over 40% of internet users.
-Besides getting a piece of this pie, the goal of every eCommerce businesses is to increase their market share and get more ecommerce conversions.
+According to statistics, over 1 billion people have experience in online shopping, which takes over 40% of internet users.
+Besides getting a piece of this pie, the goal of every eCommerce business is to increase their market share and get more ecommerce conversions.

 In fact, getting website traffic is a great start, but it doesn’t guarantee sales.
 Here are 5 eCommerce solutions to help you convert your eCommerce website visitors into buyers.